Michael Folk

-Michael Craig Folk (born in Martinsburg, West Virginia) is an American politician from West Virginia.
+Michael Craig Folk (born in Martinsburg, West Virginia) is an American politician.
 A Republican, he was formerly a member of the West Virginia House of Delegates, representing District 63.

 Education

 Folk is a graduate of Hedgesville High School.
 He earned his Bachelor of Science degree in economics from Shepherd College (now Shepherd University) and his master of business administration from West Virginia University.